Extended Sizing

 So how do we balance the tensions when deciding where to place side seams (or working with different tensions anywhere else for that matter)?
 Simple!
 Let's say you want to line the front with Powernet and the back with normal swimwear lining.
 Cut yourself a strip of fabric about a meter long and 10cm wide.
 Sew liner to one half and Powernet to the other and then stretch it.
 Lets say, you stretch the whole strip to 130cm.
 Measure the length of the swimwear lining half (should be around 75cm depending on the liner quality) and the Powernet half (around 55cm) and you'll soon see that the Powernet lining gives up 55:75 of the stretch of standard swimwear lining.
 This means if you are using 12% negative ease normally, you need to lessen the negative ease of the section lined with Powernet to 8.8% (12% x 55/75) ... or essentially you're moving the side seams backward 1.5cm each side on for a 100cm hip measurement.
 This needs to be done for the whole area lined with Powernet.
 That's quite a visual difference even if it doesn't seem like it at first.
 In this way the seams will all sit where you want them to sit and the garment also moves more predictably!

 The above balances tensions correctly, but what if you want even more tummy control?
-Well really you're only option is to use control and compression textiles (shapewear), all the way around the back ... think of it as a stretchy corset.
+Well really your only option is to use control and compression textiles (shapewear), all the way around the back ... think of it as a stretchy corset.
 Of course you still need to let out the negative ease in both front and now back panels to the correct amount for the rebound of your textile.
 About the only other thing to consider is that you cannot do this with a design that drops below the waist at the back (or even a few centimeters above it) or the garment will simply gape open and all your efforts may be lost.
 Support netting (control and/or compression fabrics) requires full circumferential covering to be effective!
 Also remember that the garment will be stiffer and more difficult to get into even though it's actually a little larger in the tummy section.
 The image below shows theoretically how I'd modify the pattern (not the block) for use with full wrap round shapewear ...

 OK, moving on ... so now you're aware that side seam position can affect the appearance of a garment at the waist and hips.
 But where should it sit for optimal aesthetics?
 Optimal is how the human eye expects to see things in nature because in nature everything is balanced.
 If you're carrying a heavy box in front of your body you will lean backward to balance.
 If you could defy gravity for a moment and not lean backward then everyone would look at you strangely.
 Have you ever noticed how actors lifting painted polystyrene rocks in old movies always look ridiculous when they throw them?

-Well that heavy box is much like carrying weight on your tummy.
-Pregnant women, for example, lean much further back.
+So moving the side seam forward or backward can create the illusion of less front weight but also gives a certain unease in the appearance ... think carefully before moving it!
 Straightening the side seam to make it look like you're standing square, looks as odd as the actor with the rock.

 But it's not just the tummy we need to consider.
 With respect to waist we are also interested in sway and, on some people, a pad of fat that sits just on and below the back waist (hereinafter referred to politely as fuller lower back).
 Take a look at the illustration below.
 The top picture shows the side profile of the stereotypical figure.

 If we are to divide the hip measurement in two when making the blocks, the side seam sits exactly half way on either side ... but if the majority of the measurement is in the front, then the side seam will appear more forward.
 Now a certain amount of forward is needed because straight obviously looks wrong, but too far forward looks obvious as well.
 The correct position is somewhere in between ... i.e.; the design 'accepts' the person is carrying weight on the tummy by allowing the seam to move forward, but not so much so that the concept of how much weight is accurately realised by the viewer ... it's a fine line.
 I tend to draw the side seam (sometimes even literally) on the body as you see on the images above ... what looks right to the eye.
-Then I measure how much is in front and how much is in the back ... let's say my client, who has a waist of 78cm, has 43cm in front and 35cm in the back.
+Then I measure how much is in front and how much is in the back ... let's say my client, who has a waist of 78cm, has 43cm in front and 35cm in the back (based on an optimal aesthetic).
 Now if we had left the seam at the halfway point of 39cm you can see that it would have been way too forward.
+There is the argument that if you put the side seam exactly at visual optimum as shown on the illustrations then you are trying too hard to hide something and people will again notice.
+This is why I place the seam at what I consider to be aesthetic to me.

 Ok so we know we might need to move the side seam backward or forward, but what about sway?
 How does that affect the pattern?
 Sway is two things.
 It's firstly the natural curvature of the spine (which varies from person to person) and secondly it's a result of arching back to carry extra weight (think pregnancy for example).
 Now because the spine is at the back of the body, no matter how much you arch, the length of the back doesn't change significantly (not usually more than 2-3%) ... but the length of the front does.
 If you've made a one piece block according to the instructions you will already accounted for most of this, but it might serve benefit to tweak a little extra length in to the front block at the waist line.
 How much?
 If you consider that this will mostly be required in conjunction with moving the side seam backwards you can kill two birds with one stone.
 By moving the side seam backward we need to make the front waist measurement wider and the back waist measurement smaller.
-When we make it wider the length of the side seam will shorten (until it's square up with the hips at least) ... thus we need to lengthen it a little to make it match the original measurement and hence the back panel.
+When we make it wider the length of the front side seam will shorten (until it's square up with the hips at least) ... thus we need to lengthen it a little to make it match the original measurement and hence the back panel.
 It won't be much but it will usually correspond to the extra length needed in the front block ... so I tend to let one dictate the other.
 Furthermore, the narrowing of the back waist measurement will cause a lengthening of the side seam so I chop a bit out of the back block height at the waist line to make it match the original side seam length once again ... the reverse of what we did at the front.
 The result is often a block/pattern which looks peculiar, but a garment which has far less ripples, especially when the person twists.